 We proudly share the values and commitments of our partner organization Northwest Film Forum, and support the vision of a world where all people have the power to express themselves and connect with each other through visual storytelling and culture.

 Brave Sprout LLC is certified by the Washington State Office of Minority and Women’s Business Enterprises (OMWBE) as a Woman Business Enterprise (WBE), Disadvantaged Business Enterprise (DBE), Small Business Enterprise (SBE), and certified in King County’s Contracting Opportunities Program for Small Contractors and Suppliers (SCS).

 Brave Sprout is partnering with Anti-Bias Leaders in Early Childhood Education on a short film on anti-bias education.
-The film, tentatively titled Reflecting on Anti-bias Education in Practice, will feature vignettes of anti-bias strategies in early childhood classrooms interspersed with teachers reflecting on their practice.
+Reflecting on Anti-bias Education in Action: The Early Years will feature vignettes of anti-bias strategies in early childhood classrooms interspersed with teachers reflecting on their practice.
 We are currently in post-production, and are on track for an early 2021 release date.

 Read the latest news about the project: